syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Multiple Axes

 Cartesian charts provides support to arrange the multiple series inside the same chart area with specified x-axis and y-axis.
-There are two properties [XAxisName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html#Syncfusion_Maui_Charts_CartesianSeries_XAxis) and [XAxisName](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CartesianSeries.html#Syncfusion_Maui_Charts_CartesianSeries_YAxis) in all the Cartesian series type, which is used to provide multiple axes support.
+There are two properties [XAxisName]() and [YAxisName]() in all the Cartesian series type, which is used to provide multiple axes support.
 These axes can be arranged in a stacking order or in a side by side pattern.

 By default, all the series are plotted based on X and Y axes.